RohitMoholkar/WEB_SCRAPING_TABULAR_DATA_PROJECTS./README.md

 - In the project, I have used python libraries BeautifulSoup, requests, and pandas for efficient web scraping.
 - Initially using requests library I get a 200 response, ensure successful communication with the Box Office Mojo server.
 - Then, using BeautifulSoup libaray, extract the response content and store it in the info variable.
-- Utilizes the find and find_all functions of BeautifulSoup to navigate the HTML structure and extract the tabular data.
+- Utilize the find and find_all functions of BeautifulSoup to navigate the HTML structure and extract the tabular data.
 - Use a python for loop to systematically go through the website's content.
 - Initially, I extract the column names and create a dataframe using them.
 In the next step, I extract all the data and append it to the dataframe.
 - Gathered detailed information for the top 200 movies to ensure a comprehensive dataset.